EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 Currently only AWS S3 is supported.

-This script and Barman are administration tools for disaster recovery of PostgreSQL servers written in Python and maintained by 2ndQuadrant.
+This script and Barman are administration tools for disaster recovery of PostgreSQL servers written in Python and maintained by EnterpriseDB.

 **IMPORTANT:** the Cloud upload process may fail if any file with a size greater than the configured `--max-archive-size` is present